Junaid-Aftab/Junaid-Aftab.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome!
 I am a graduate student in the [Department of Mathematics](https://www-math.umd.edu/people/graduate-students.html) at the University of Maryland, College Park.
 My research interests are in mathematical problems arising in quantum information science.
-In particular, I am interested in quantum algorithms, topological quantum computation (TQC), and topological phases of matter (TPM).
+I am interested in the following topics:

+* Quantum Algorithms
+* Classification of Topological Phases of Matter (TPM)
+* Topological Quantum Computation
+* Quantum Error Correction

 The slogan **Pure × Applied** captures my philosophy in approaching mathematics.
 I keep an open mind, and I am keen to learn new mathematical techniques to solve problems of interest to me.